 The molecular ion peak is the most important piece that's weighed by the mass spectrometer, because knowing the molecular weight of the unknown molecule is a very valuable piece of information when you're trying to determine its structure.

 Some of the radical cations stay intact and lead to the molecular ion peak, but others break down spontaneously into smaller bits.
 Most commonly, the radical cations break into two pieces, one piece that's a neutral radical, and one piece that's a positively charged cation, as shown in the next figure.
 Only the charged cationic species is "seen" and weighed by the mass spectrometer.
 The neutral radicals are discarded and go undetected.

-After the pieces have become charged by the smasher, they’re sent through the weigher.
-This weigher, though, isn’t like the scale that collects dust in your bathroom.
-Instead, because the fragments are charged, they can be weighed by accelerating them through the poles of a magnet.
-When charged particles move through a magnetic field, they’re deflected (pulled off course) by the magnetic field; all uncharged fragments are not deflected by the magnet and simply run into the walls of the spectrometer, never to be seen again.
+When charged particles move through a magnetic field, they're deflected (pulled off course) by the magnetic field.
+All uncharged fragments are not deflected by the magnet and simply run into the walls of the spectrometer, never to be seen again.
 Therefore, only charged particles can hit the detector.

 With a larger magnetic field strength, larger particles will curve the right amount to hit the detector.
 By varying the magnetic field strength (which is proportional to the weight of the fragment), the weights of the fragments can be determined.